crixo/woa-angular6-app/README.md

 https://docs.travis-ci.com/user/encryption-keys/
-run the following command from the repo root, the secret will added into the .travis.yml file travis encrypt SOMEVAR="secretvalue" --add
+run the following command from the repo root, the secret will added into the .travis.yml file travis encrypt SOMEVAR="secretvalue" --add add “[ci skip]” to your commit message, and Travis will automatically skip that build. validate .travis.yml locally travis lint <.travis.yml  path>

 ## git
 store credentials